-If that’s not enough to get you up and moving, check out how exercise can actually help you be a better business owner and employer.
+If that’s not enough to get you up and moving, read more about how exercise can help you be a better business owner and employer.

 Benefits for the Entrepreneur

-Invest in Standing Desks
+Invest in standing desks

 Some small business owners are constantly on the move.
-If you’re not one of them, consider investing in a stand up desk.
-It takes some getting used to but most adapt quickly and end up preferring standing to sitting.
+If you’re not one of them, consider investing in a stand-up desk.
+It takes some getting used to, but most adapt quickly and end up preferring standing to sitting.
 If it’s in your budget, set your staff up with convertible desks as well.
-For more in-depth info on this topic, check out 7 Science-Based Benefits of a Standing Desk
+For more in-depth info on this topic, check out 7 Benefits of a Standing Desk.

 Eating at your desk isn’t healthy for you or your employees.
 And who wants crumbs on the keyboard?
 Encourage physical activity during lunchtime by giving your team a longer break.
 Check with gyms and other exercise studios in your area to see if you can secure a lower cost for classes or memberships.

 Give employees back the weekends